EB-2 vs EB-3: The Right Option for You

 5. Processing Time

 The processing time is one of the most significant differences between the EB2 visa and EB3 visa.
+For a more detailed breakdown of timelines and backlog trends, review our full guide on EB3 processing time.
 As previously mentioned, the EB2 visa has stricter requirements than the EB3 visa.
 Based on the more strict requirements, the EB2 visa often has a shorter visa backlog compared to EB3, making it faster for many applicants, especially from countries with high demand.

 Some Information on Visa Backlogs